The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support: Parallelization and load balancing

-Relativistic electromagnetic particle-in-cell codes that follow the parallelization approach just outlined generally show excellent parallel scalability.
-Recently, {\sc OSIRIS} \cite{Fonseca2002} has shown to scale to the full machine at NSF's Bluewaters Cray supercomputer.
-Fundamentally, this is easily explained by the underlying physics: Both particles and field information can propagate at most at the speed of light -- since the time step is chosen so that information propagates at most one grid cell per time step, as required for stability of the explicit scheme, most interactions happen entirely locally, and at subdomain boundaries, only nearest-neighbor communication is required.
+Relativistic, explicit, electromagnetic particle-in-cell codes that follow the latter parallelization approach generally show excellent parallel scalability.
+Recently, {\sc osiris} \cite{Fonseca2002} has shown to scale to the full machine on NSF's Bluewaters Cray supercomputer.
+Fundamentally, this is easily explained by the underlying physics: Both particles and waves can propagate at most at the speed of light -- since the time step is constrained by the CFL condition, information is guaranteed to propagate at most one grid cell per time step.
+Therefore interactions in the interior of the local subdomain happen entirely locally, and at subdomain boundaries only nearest-neighbor communication is required.

-Other than the complexity of effectively implementing this parallelization method, there is one important drawback, though: It is hard to provide and maintain proper load balancing in this method.
-As long as the plasma density throughout the simulation remains approximately uniform, the number of particles assigned to each subdomain will be roughly constant and the simulations will perform well.
-However, in many cases, the initial density distribution may not be uniform, and even if it is initially, in many application areas like magnetic reconnection or laser-plasma interaction, it will not remain that way as the simulation proceeds.
+Other than the complexity of effectively implementing this parallelization method, there is one important drawback: It is hard to provide and maintain proper load balance in this method.
+As long as the plasma density throughout the simulation remains approximately uniform the number of particles assigned to each subdomain will be roughly constant and the simulations will perform well.
+In many cases, however, the initial density distribution may not be uniform.
+Even if it is initially, in many application areas like magnetic reconnection or laser-plasma interaction it will not remain that way as the simulation proceeds.
+Fig.~\ref{fig:lb-uniform} shows an example that we will analyze in more detail later: a simulation of expanding laser-generated plasma bubbles.
+Using a uniform domain decomposition (as indicated by the black mesh) some subdomains covering the bubbles have substantially higher density than the surrounding plasma, hence contain many more particles.

-At best, the ensuing load balance will just cause a performance slow-down.
-At worst, it can lead to the code crashing with out-of-memory conditions as some local subdomains may accumulate more particles than there is memory available to hold them -- this problem occured in some of our bubble reconnection simulations using the original version of \psc.
+At best the ensuing load imbalance will just cause a performance slow-down.
+At worst it can lead to the code crashing with out-of-memory conditions as some local subdomains may accumulate more particles than there is memory available to hold them -- this problem occured in some of our bubble reconnection simulations using the original version of \psc, and is exacerbated when using GPUs because they typically provide less main memory than a conventional multi-core compute node.